-What we look for in Haymarket tenants
+What we seek in Haymarket renters

-- A tenant pays the rent when due every month.
+- A renter pays the rent when due every month.
 This means paying on or before the first, rather than at 5 pm on the 5th.

-- A tenant has integrity.
-A renter does not sneak in a co-renter or pet.
+- A renter has integrity.
+A tenant does not sneak in a co-tenant or pet.

-- A tenant is fastidious.
-A renter does not attract pests such as rodents and bugs.
+- A tenant is fussy about cleanliness.
+A renter does not attract pests like rodents and bugs.

 - A renter does not destroy the home.

-- A renter is courteous and easy to work with.
-A tenant understands the difference between a property manager and a hotel concierge.
+- A renter is courteous and pleasant to get along with.
+A renter knows the difference between a property manager and a hotel concierge.

-- A tenant doesn't annoy neighbors.
+- A renter doesn't bother neighbors.

-- A tenant reports problems at appropriate times.
-Renters that don't report maintenance issues cost landlords money and cause head-aches for property managers.
+- A tenant reports problems when appropriate. tenants that don't report maintenance issues cost real estate investors money and cause head-aches for property managers.

 - A renter doesn't gripe when it's not appropriate.
 This means that a renter doesn't demand to upgrade functioning systems.
-A renter doesn't expect more than the lease provides.
+A tenant doesn't expect more than the lease provides.
 A renter doesn't complain that an appliance doesn't work when the renter doesn't know how to operate the appliance.

 - A renter does not smoke in the property.

-- A renter is looking for a lease that is as long as the owner wants to rent the property.
+- A tenant is looking for a rental term that is as long as the real estate investor wants to rent the property.

 Our Five Step Process